kirbyfrugia/kisstty/README.md

 * TTY  - A text-only terminal.
 Not to be confused with teletype, but there's definitely some overlap here!

 This started as a project to build a terminal/aprs/rtty app for 8-bit computers.
+This program is still that, and I almost have that part fully working for the Atari 800.

-I wanted a purpose built app to trade messages with people and have real convos vs pure digital modes that are about just making contacts.
+I wanted a purpose-built app to trade messages with people and have real convos vs pure digital modes that are just about making "contacts."
+Don't get me wrong, I like those, too.
+But I wanted something more conversational.

-It is still that and I almost have that part fully working for the Atari 800.
-Almost.

 But what I realized is that what I really wanted a way to communicate over text with people and have real conversations.
 Ok, not voice conversations, but text conversations over radio.
 I think some software exists out there, but I want this to be as dead simple as possible.
 No realtime maps, not fancy features.
 Just a simple text interface that will work in a broadcast/monitor mode and a QSO mode.

+Basically, a purpose-built app to trade messages with people and a community.
+Kinda like IRC or discord, but over the air and even simpler.

 Target platforms in order:
 * Atari 800 (in active development).
 Can be used already as a standard terminal and with basic KISS message mode (rx).